Elizabeth is a screenwriter, playwright, and novelist.

 Elizabeth has written several screenplays for television, including The Flying Doctors, G.P., SeaChange, Police Rescue, Heartbreak High, Something in the Air, The Secret Life of Us, Blue Heelers, All Saints, McLeod’s Daughters and Whatever Happened to That Guy.

 She co-created and co-wrote all three seasons of the drama series Bed of Roses, for Southern Star and ABC Television, which was nominated for Best Telefeature at the AFI Awards 2008.

 More recently Elizabeth has written for the TV series Wanted (Seven), Miss Fisher’s Murder Mysteries (ABC), Mr & Mrs Murder (Ten) Reef Doctors (Nine) and Newton’s Law (ABC).
 She also created and developed a series based on her hit play Secret Bridesmaid’s Business.
 The series has been commissioned by Channel 7 and will go into production in 2019.

-Elizabeth's debut novel Romantic Friction will be published by Allen & Unwin.
+Elizabeth's debut novel Losing The Plot has just been published by Allen & Unwin.

 For enquiries regarding Elizabeth Coleman please contact us via email or on (02) 9319 7199